joseph-lane-96/ExamplePlugin/README.md

 - You are **not** expected to register or deploy the plugin into a live Dataverse environment for this exercise.
 - You may assume the creation of any dependant entities.
 Please leave brief comments to explain what you would create or other design choices you have made.
 - You may refactor the existing code as you see fit.

+The deadline is **10am Wednesday 15th July**.
+Please submit either:

+- A link to a forked version of the repository with your changes.
+- An attached text file of your code (e.g. AccountFollowup.cs.txt)